Eagle skull

 The scientific name "tuberculata" is derived from the short-tailed bat's strange primitive looking, double tubular nose that extends over its' lips.

-Most bats catch their food while in flight, however, the short-tailed bat spends a lot of time on the forest floor searching for food.
 It is the only bat that scrambles over the ground as well as it flies, however, it is a relatively slow flier, and seldom gets higher than three metres off the ground.

 Mystacina are unique in their ability to fold their wings under a leathery membrane when grounded.
 This enables the use of their fore arms as front legs as they run through burrows and the forest floor as eagerly as a mouse.
 The short tail is free of the wing membrane.